rzanoli/synaptic/README.md

 ## CLI Instructions

 After getting the Jar Distribution as explained above, you are ready for training the classifer and annotating new datasets.
 These instructions are valid for both the 'sentiment' classifier and 'type' classifier.
-In the rest of this section we will report instructions only for the 'sentiment' classifier but they remain also valid for the other one; in this case it is sufficient to change the package name from 'sa' to 'tc' and the classifier name prefix from 'Sentiment' to 'Type' (i.e., sa.SentimentLearn --> tc.TypeLearn, sa.SentimentClassify --> tc.TypeClassify).
+In the rest of this section we will report instructions only for the 'sentiment' classifier but they remain also valid for the other classifier: it is sufficient to change the package name from 'sa' to 'tc' and the classifier name prefix from 'Sentiment' to 'Type' (i.e., sa.SentimentLearn --> tc.TypeLearn, sa.SentimentClassify --> tc.TypeClassify).

 ### Training